nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 When saving the configuration, the Lox2MQTT plugin will be restarted automatically.
 The process status of the Lox2MQTT plugin is shown at the bottom of the configuration page.

+**WARNING!** Publishing and subscribing to control states changes will increase the load on your Loxone Miniserver(s) and MQTT server.

-NOTE: The configuration settings for the LoxBerry App are optional, as the LoxBeryy App plugin is not yet released.
+*NOTE: The configuration settings for the LoxBerry App are optional, as the LoxBeryy App plugin is not yet released.*

 ## Miniserver to MQTT Broadcast